|Base Year Market Size

-Wearable technology encompasses computer and advanced electronics technologies used in accessories and clothing.
-Wearables include fitness trackers/bands, smart glasses, smart watches, smart clothing, and others.
-With the growing sophistication of wearable technology, products such as Apple watch and Fitbit have started gaining traction and companies are now releasing wearables in quick succession.
+Wearable technology encompasses computer and advanced electronic technologies used in accessories and clothing.
+Wearables include fitness trackers and bands, smart glasses, smart watches, smart clothing, and others.
+With the growing sophistication of wearable technology, products such as the Apple Watch and Fitbit have started gaining traction, and companies are now releasing wearables in quick succession.
 Wearables have potential applications in corporate wellness, mobile workforce management, workforce authentication, and field management.
 Therefore, the demand for enterprise wearable technology has been expanding in the market.

 Employee wearables can be used to track workplace productivity and offer real-time access to customer data, hands-free instruction or guides for field services, and employee biometric vitals.
 Wearables are increasingly being adopted in businesses to improve employee productivity.
 For instance, according to Salesforce.com, Inc.,

 The rising demand for virtual reality and augmented reality experiences is expected to further fuel the demand for enterprise wearables.
 Advancements in VR and AR technologies would help increase connectivity and enterprises' interaction with employees and consumers.
-Additionally, growing awareness regarding health and wellness, increasing incidence of chronic diseases such as heart attack and diabetes, globally are accelerating the demand for enterprise wearables.
-On the flip side, the high cost associated with enterprise wearables may hinder the growth of the global enterprise wearable market.
+Additionally, growing awareness regarding health and wellness and the increasing incidence of chronic diseases such as heart attack and diabetes globally are accelerating the demand for enterprise wearables.
+On the flip side, the high cost associated with enterprise wearables may hinder the growth of the global market.

 Enterprise wearables are drastically changing the business landscape.
 The global enterprise wearable market can be segmented on the basis of technology, product, and application.
 By technology, the market can be segmented into IoT, Bluetooth, and BLE.
 While Bluetooth holds the largest market share at present, IoT is expected to possess vast growth potential.